 In the least densely populated neighborhood of Chicago, deindustrial brownfields are being repurposed into sites of outdoor recreation and green spaces.
 This paper explores the subjective experience of park development on one of these sites, focusing on how the socioeconomic contexts of the neoliberal city creates complex and ambivalent experiences of green space growth.
 I find that park development on the Southeast Side of Chicago produces feelings of ambivalence rather than uninhibited enthusiasm for new parks and anxiety about negative consequences.
 I suggest that this ambivalence about deindustrial land uses is characteristic of the neoliberalization of American communities.
 Given the prolonged disinvestments of deindustrialized cities, certain land use debates neither summon passionate commitment nor vehement resistance simply because they cannot address the accrual of structural social problems at hand.

 This case study of coffee offers a window into the feedback loops of ecological health, agricultural economies, and social well-being on a quickly-warming planet.
 Drawing from a review of research across disciplines, we explore three human-driven factors that have increased the risks of loss for coffee producers in the face of climate change.
 These three characteristics of the coffee commodity chain—geographical consolidation, genetic variation, and market factors—enmesh social, ecological, and economic expectations of coffee as a high-value agricultural product.
 Considering the impact of climate change on coffee production sheds light on how climate change interacts with preexisting ecological, social, and economic challenges of global, agricultural production.
+This article has been widely cited, ranking in the in the top 5% of all research outputs scored by Altmetric and appearing in public-facing articles in YahooNews, Inkl, Salon, and a policy briefing by the Stockholm Environment Institute.

 This paper compares two cases of contested mining proposals in the Upper Midwest region of the U.S. to examine how mining companies attempt to respond to opposition and secure regulatory approval.
 Combining analysis of company documents, regulatory reports, media coverage, and interviews about proposed copper-nickel mining in Minnesota and iron mining in Wisconsin, this paper assesses the discursive framing used by company elites as they seek to mitigate public concerns about environmental risks.
 We demonstrate how companies use environmental regulations and the scientific information needed for regulatory compliance to circumnavigate environmental conflicts.